rcook/pydl/DEV.md

 1. Edit code.
 2. `./dev.sh fmt` — format in place.
 3. `./dev.sh check` — the gate.
 If this is clean, your change is ready for review.

+[`ISSUES.md`](./ISSUES.md) tracks open bugs, smells and resolved investigations across the workspace.
+Skim it before starting a non-trivial change so you know whether the area you're touching has known caveats; add a new entry there (rather than fixing on the side) if you spot a problem outside your immediate task.

 Tighter iteration: